15 non-alcoholic spirits to try

 Best non-alcoholic spirits and low-alcohol drinks

 Ex-Artesian bartender Simone Caporale has created a sophisticated zero-alcohol spirit that works well as an alternative to gin or vodka.
 Citrussy, with a warming, spicy kick and rounded texture – drink it neat and chilled with a twist of lemon, as you would a martini.
-Do try their Spiced Oak expression as well, a dark spirit with whisky-like warmth.

 Created by bartender and biologist Paul Mathew using ethically sourced botanicals, we love the bright, silky character of this aperitif brand's expressions.
 Our favourites are Forest with its citrus and tropical fruit notes, and bitter complexity, as well as the aromatic floral character of Mountain.
 Drink with sparkling water, or top up with sparkling wine for a low-ABV drink.